The Revenue Context Engine: Turning Relationship Data into Faster Payments

 True context spans five vectors.
 First, commercial data: contract length, pricing tiers, escalators, and payment terms.
 Second, engagement data: email open rates, link clicks, demo attendance.
 Third, support data: ticket severity, resolution times, CSAT scores.
 Fourth, product usage: daily active seats, API call volume, feature adoption.
 Fifth, external signals: funding rounds, executive departures, and social-media sentiment.

-Historically those datasets lived in silos—Salesforce, Zendesk, Segment, LinkedIn, Crunchbase—and were rarely stitched together.
+Historically those datasets lived in silos, including Salesforce, Zendesk, Segment, LinkedIn, and Crunchbase, and were rarely stitched together.
 Finance analysts could not possibly read every support ticket before crafting a reminder email.
 They defaulted to templates.
-The Revenue Context Engine automates the stitching using a schema‑flexible graph where each node—invoice, person, company, ticket, usage event—connects through edges that convey meaning.
+The Revenue Context Engine automates the stitching using a schema-flexible graph where each node, whether an invoice, person, company, ticket, or usage event, connects through edges that convey meaning.
 A large language model queries the graph, pulls relevant facts, and composes outreach tailored to the moment.
+Turning that messy source material into clean structured records is exactly what LLM-native integration layers are built to do.

 The engine's backbone is a contract-to-cash graph that extends beyond finance nodes to include CRM and product telemetry.
 Nodes carry properties, edges express relationships, and time stamps anchor events.
 A streaming pipeline updates the graph whenever usage spikes or a support ticket escalates.
 An LLM retrieval component receives a prompt template plus customer ID, fetches context via Cypher or GraphQL, and writes a tailored message.
 A policy layer applies tone guidelines, credit limits, and regional compliance constraints.
 Messages are logged with chain-of-thought explanations, ensuring auditability.